 Once you’ve received your endometriosis diagnosis, you may need to try a few different treatments to find one that works best for you.

 There’s no cure for endometriosis yet, and surgery remains the only way to remove excess tissue.
 Before recommending surgery, your doctor will likely have you try a range of nonsurgical treatments to help manage your symptoms.

 - hormonal intrauterine devices (IUDs)

 - pain medication, such as nonsteroidal anti-inflammatory drugs or acetaminophen (Tylenol)

 - fertility treatments if you’re trying to get pregnant

 But if nothing seems to be working, your doctor may suggest surgery to remove displaced tissue and scar tissue.
 This can usually be done laparoscopically, which is less invasive than open surgery.

 Surgery may relieve your symptoms and make it easier for you to get pregnant, but endometriosis and your symptoms can return.

 The path to an endometriosis diagnosis can be drawn out and frustrating for some.
-If you think you might have endometriosis, start by keeping a detailed log of your symptoms that you can show your doctor.
+If you think you might have endometriosis, keep a detailed log of your symptoms to show your doctor.

 If you feel like your doctor is minimizing your symptoms or not taking your concerns seriously, don’t feel uncomfortable about finding another doctor.
 Your health is worth it.